paramrathour/paramrathour.github.io/Random Stuff/Square Identities.md

 But, this is not limited to only 'numbers', and this has many applications :)

-Here are formulas of roots square identities:
+Here are formulas of square identities:

 <h3 style="color: rgb(232, 210, 29);">Brahmagupta–Fibonacci identity / Diophantus identity</h3>